ihmeuw/vivarium_research/docs/source/model_design/concept_model/results_processing_steps/index.rst

 - Risk factors with many categories (ex: LBWSG) because stratifying simulation outcomes by many categories may be too much of a drain on computation time

 - Continuous risk factors.
 Mean exposure values and/or proportions below a given threshold may be included as simulation outputs (TODO: provide link/info), but otherwise interactive simulations may be helpful to verify risk exposure standard deviation or other measures.

+- Many risk effects on the same event.
+If it is not computationally feasible to stratify the event rate by all risk factors that affect it, the best way to verify these risk effects may be to re-calculate and verify the event *rate* at the simulant level.

 - Continuous risk effects.
 TODO: provide details or examples